Skip to main content

 CPA Services for Nonprofits

-From Form 990 preparation and fund accounting setup to grant compliance and state charitable registration, I provide the financial oversight your organization needs without the overhead of a full-time accounting department.
+Services span Form 990 preparation, fund accounting setup, grant compliance, and state charitable registration, providing the financial oversight nonprofits need without the overhead of a full-time accounting department.

 Common Tax & Accounting Challenges for Nonprofits